 It might prove very difficult to find this particular person because you’ll need to find someone who is more or less at the exact same level as you are.
 While you’re looking, there are more things you can do that will have a similar effect as having a partner.

 A good option is to write a trading blog where you lay out all of the things you’re experiencing.
 The people who visit and read your blog will, in turn, write back and challenge you to give coherent answers to everything you’re writing about and dealing with.
 This feedback can bring immense gratification and reward.

-How you choose to control yourself when presented with total freedom, is ultimately up to you.
-While there are tips and tools, at the end of the day, it will all come down to how much self-control and motivation you have to make it work.
+How you choose to control yourself when presented with total freedom is ultimately up to you.
+While there are tips and tools, it will all come down to how much self-control and motivation you have to make it work at the end of the day.
 If you really want it to work as a trader, commit to it and bust your butt to make it happen.
 If you don’t, you’ll find early on that it’s probably not the right career for you.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account